 Brand Leaders tend to pick too broad of a target and as we mentioned in the homework, this just spreads your limited resources.

 - A broad target Brief: 25-55 year olds, current users and potential users.
 They shop mainly at Grocery and some Mass.
 They use 24.7 cookies a month

 - A highly targeted Brief: “Proactive Preventers”.
 Suburban working women, 35-40, who are willing to do whatever it takes to stay healthy.
 They run, workout and eat right.
 For many, Food can be a bit of a stress-reliever and escape even for people who watch what they eat.

-Having a 30 year age gap is too wide: your agency will give you one ad for 25 year olds and one for 55 year olds.
+Having a 30 year age gap is too wide: your agency will give you one ad for 25-year-olds and one for 55-year-olds.
 You want CREATIVE options, not STRATEGIC options.
 We recommend a maximum 5 year age gap to give your ad focus.
 Going after current and new users is an unfocused strategy that just spreads your resources.

-Consumer insights adds real flavor to the target, and with great advertising is what creates that first connection that we “get the consumer”.
+Consumer insights add real flavor to the target, and with great advertising is what creates that first connection that we “get the consumer”.
 But consumer insights are not facts and stats.
 You have to go a layer beneath the surface.
-Consumer insight is an enlightening discovery about consumer’s underlying needs and motivations.
+Consumer insight is an enlightening discovery of consumer’s underlying needs and motivations.
 Insight is something that everyone already knows and comes to life when it’s told in such a captivating way that makes consumers stop and say “hmm, I thought I was the only who felt like that.